-Lopamundra Banerjee has put her womanhood at the center and like a flower spreading its petals, out of that center are spread her poems and prose and once they spread they reach varied dimensions of both space and time.
+Lopamundra Banerjee has put her womanhood at the centre and like a flower spreading its petals, out of that centre are spread her poems and prose and once they spread they reach varied dimensions of both space and time.
 Divided into six sections:

 a) Five weird musings

 d) Portrait of a woman as the artist

 e) The Durga series